Nayagarh: History

 Ninth king of this dynasty "Baghel Singh" (1480–1510) came on a hunting to a place in between Rukshi and Balaram mountains and saw a wonderful sight that a rabbit pressed down a dog there.
-After seeing this valourous act by the prey (rabbit) on the predator, he selected and shifted his capital to this place.
-As per his name, Nayagarh is also known as "Baghua Nayagarh" (valourous Nayagarh).
+After seeing this valorous act by the prey (rabbit) on the predator, he selected and shifted his capital to this place.
+As per his name, Nayagarh is also known as "Baghua Nayagarh" (Valorous Nayagarh).
 The place where such an event occurred is now known as "KukurTasara" ('kukur' means 'dog' and 'tasara' means a large piece of stone in Odia, where the pressing of the dog by the rabbit had occurred and hence the name).

 12th King of Nayagarh was Raghunath Sing (1565–1595) who was highly powerful.
 During this time, Muslims had already captured Odisha and the atmosphere of the coastal Odisha was fully indiscipline.
 The last independent king Mukunda Dev (1565) was defeated in Gohritikira and died.
-By taking the advantages of the political situations of coastal Odisha, Raghunath Singh attacked Ranapur and captured Odagaon, Sarankul and Baunsiapara area from Ranapur estate and dispossessed Nayagarh-Daspalla border area from the King of Boudh and Sunamuhin area of Odgaon from the King of Ghumusar.
+By taking the advantages of the political situations of coastal Odisha, Raghunath Singh attacked Ranpur and captured Odagaon, Sarankul and Baunsiapara area from Ranpur estate and dispossessed Nayagarh-Daspalla border area from the King of Boudh and Sunamuhin area of Odgaon from the King of Ghumusar.
 He also captured a portion from Banpur.
 Before death, Ragunath Singh divided his estate between his three sons.
-Harihar Singh was in possession of Nayagarh and Jadunath Singh got four Khandagrams (large area of land) which was known as Khandapada later.
+Harihar Singh was in possession of Nayagarh and Jadunath Singh got four Khandagrams (large area of land) which was known as Khandpada later.
 Gadadhar Singh was the son of Harihar Singh.
 When he was engaged in a fight with Ranpur estate, the king of Ghumusar attacked Nayagarh.
 Pindik Patsahani of village Sunalati with 150 soldiers fought the great army of Ghumusar and defeated him.
 But, in subsequent war, he was captured by the enemy and sacrificed his life.
 Gadadhar Sing's daughter married the great poet Upendra Bhanja of Ghumusar who settled at Malisahi of Nayagarh estate after marriage.
 When British captured Odisha, Binayak Singh Mandhata was the King of Nayagarh and the great Jadumani Mahapatra was his court poet.